matzar/markdown-cv/index.md

 ## Currently

 <p>
-Coming from a games background, now working at a Silicon Valley starup, as a software developer using a broad range of skills; from graphics programming, scripting, tools development to content production and team managment.
+Coming from a games background, now working at a Silicon Valley starup, as a software engineer using a broad range of skills; from graphics programming, scripting, tools development to content production and team managment.
 </p>
 <br>

 ### Specialized in

-TypeScript/JavaScript, [StencilJS](https://stenciljs.com/), C++, Mathematics, [Git](https://git-scm.com/downloads) with bash
+C++, Mathematics, TypeScript/JavaScript, [Git](https://git-scm.com/downloads) with bash

 ### Web skills